-- ♦ The approximately 29 acres on the Bellaire side of the station area wasis broken into smaller parcels and distributed among 14 owners compared to more consolidated property ownership between only two owners on the Houston side.
-This madekes the Houston side more suitable for planned development while more gradual "organic development" wasis anticipated on the Bellaire side, where various existing buildings wereare also in the mix. - Nearly the entire planning area on both the Bellaire and Houston sides wasis within 1,200 feet, or roughly one-quarter mile, of the expected station site.
-This is an ideal radius for a transit-oriented development scenario as this represents the five-minute distance that most individuals are willing to walk between home, office, or parking and transit service.
+more consolidated property ownership between only two owners on the Houston side.
+This makes the Houston side more suitable for planned development while more gradual "organic development" is anticipated on the Bellaire side, where various existing buildings are also in the mix.

+Nearly the entire planning area on both the Bellaire and Houston sides is within 1,200 feet. or roughly one quarter mile, of the expected station site.
+This is an ideal radius for a transit oriented development scenario as this represents the five minute distance that most individuals are willing to walk between home, office, or parking and transit service.